Team5924/training-resources/electrical-tools.md

 ### heat gun

-the heat gun is primarily used for melting heat shrink
+the heat gun is primarily used for heating heat shrink

 ### crimpers